Old Stone Mill NHS - The Delta Mill Society

 For years Delta was the only significant community in the region due to the Old Stone Mill with farmers going to the mill to get their wheat ground into flour and/or selling their surplus wheat to the mill.
 Businesses such as merchant shops, taverns, inns, blacksmiths were established to service this influx of people, Delta was the regional service centre.
 By 1851 the population of Delta was 250 and an 1897 fire insurance map shows a population of 500.

-From early 1888 through to mid-1952, Delta was served by the Brockville, Westport & Sault Ste Marie Railway.
+The Brockville, Westport and Sault Ste.
+Marie Railway started service to Delta in 1888.
+In 1910 it was bought out by the Canadian Northern Railway who were acquired by CNR in 1923.
+CNR operated the line through to mid-1952.
 The village had one of the larger stations on the line.
 Today, sections of the train bed serve as roads and/or paths used by all terrain vehicles.

-Another influential local business was the Confederated Foods syrup bottling plant, employing many residents for decades and providing an extra attraction to the village's annual maple syrup festival.
+Another influential local business was the Confederated Foods syrup bottling plant (aka Maple Syrup Factory), employing many residents for decades and providing an extra attraction to the village's annual maple syrup festival.
+Its last owner neglected the building, allowing it to deteriorate.
+It was demolished in 2025.

 BACK TO THE HISTORY PAGE